manuelbirlo/CAL-Tutor/README.md

 The Unity project has been written in a short amount of time as part of a research project and should be cleaned up in future.
 This includes:
 - Reorganizing Unity assets into meaningful folders
-- Clean up of C# scripts (remove code comments, clean up source code).
+- Clean up of C# scripts